-ADMI’s Photography programme prepares students for the creative, conceptual and technical demands of a career as a photographer.
-Using state-of-the-art cameras, students learn to light, shoot, edit and print photographs.
-The course also exposes students to various genres in photography and teaches students to tell stories using photographs.
+ADMI’s Foundation Certificate in Photography programme prepares you for the creative, conceptual and technical demands of a career as a photographer or Multimedia practitioner.
+Using our state-of-the-art cameras, you will learn to light, shoot, edit and print photos.
+The course also exposes you to various genres of photography and teaches you to tell stories using photography.

 CREDITS: Average of 5 units per term with 24 contact hours each

-Students who score a D+ or below on their KCSE are required to complete either the Certificate in Multimedia or Photography before progressing to a diploma programme.
+Students who score a D+ and do not meet the minimum (C-) for joining a diploma program on their KCSE are required to complete either a foundation Certificate in Multimedia or Photography before progressing to a diploma programme.